allybhoy/nfldb/README.md

 from a JSON feed on NFL.com's live GameCenter pages.
 This data includes, but is not limited to, game schedules, scores, rosters and play-by-play data for every preseason, regular season and postseason game dating back to 2009.

-It can also
-[be used with nflvid to search for and watch video of plays](http://pdoc.burntsushi.net/nflvid.vlc).
-Please see the [nfldb wiki](https://github.com/BurntSushi/nfldb/wiki) for more details on how to get that working.

 Here is a small teaser that shows how to use nfldb to find the top five passers in the 2012 regular season: